 " How much you spend on a funeral shows how much you loved your deceased loved one"

 Do not feel guilty if you cannot afford a funeral with all the extra items that everyone else buys.
+Grief is a powerful emotion and if not controlled YOU will spend more money than you need to and could regret it financially for years to come.
 I have been to many funerals and the most meaningful ones were not the most expensive.

-6. Embalming: This is a money making item.
+6. Embalming: This is a money making item depending on the funeral home.
 If you decide to use embalming, you will more likely spend more money $$$ on other related funeral items.
 The U.S. and Canada are the only two country's that push the use of embalming No state law requires embalming.
 All funeral homes are required to have refrigeration.
 If you have a direct burial, cremation or closed casket service you do not need embalming.
 You can also have a private viewing without this service.
 You can even have a public viewing without embalming if you want, but most funeral homes will try to talk you out of it.
-If you want to find out about the so called need for embalming, talk to someone who has done a home funeral.
+If you want to find out about the need for embalming, talk to someone who has done a home funeral.
 They use other methods to allow the viewing the deceased that does not involve embalming.

 8 in the Salt Lake City Area 34% of total